loopindex/ckeditor-track-changes/README.md

 Copyright (c) LoopIndex.

+<h4>GPL</h4>

+This Source Code Form is subject to the terms of the GNU General Public License.
+You should have received a copy of the GNU General Public License along with this program as the file gpl.txt.
+If not, see <http://www.gnu.org/licenses/gpl.txt>

 <h4>LGPL</h4>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.